ToumiYassine/PL300/pl-300-reponses.md

 SUMMARIZE
 D.
 DATATABLE
+Answer:
+C
+Explanation:
+SUMMARIZE	SUMMARIZE:"	Creates	a	summary	of	the	input	table	grouped	by	the	specified	columns.
+"ADDCOLUMNS:"	Returns	a	table	with	new	columns	specified	by	the	DAX	expressions."
+Based	on	this,	using SUMMARIZE	will	give	us	the	unique	combination	we	want	and	don't	need	to	use	DAX	expressions	to	create the	calculated	table.

+---

+## Question 116
+**Énoncé de la question :**
+The	correct	answer	is	D.	[Email	Address]	=	USERPRINCIPALNAME().
+The	expression	checks	the	email	address of	the	currently	logged-in	user	against	the	email	address	in	the	Employees	table,	which	should	be	used	as	the identifier	for	each	employee.
+This	will	ensure	that	each	user	can	only	see	their	own	employee	data.
+The	other options	may	not	work	in	all	cases,	as	the	username	and	user	principal	name	may	not	always	match	the	email address	used	as	the	identifier.
+You	have	a	Power	BI	model	that	contains	a	table	named	Date.
+The	Date	table	contains	the	following	columns:
+•Date
+•Fiscal	Year
+•Fiscal	Quarter
+•Month	Name
+•Calendar	Year
+•Week	Number
+•Month	Number
+•Calendar	Quarter
+You	need	to	create	a	calculated	table	based	on	the	Date	table.
+The	calculated	table	must	contain	only	unique combinations	of	values	for	Calendar	Year,	Calendar	Quarter,	and	Calendar	Month.
+Which	DAX	function	should	you	include	in	the	table	definition?
+A.
+ADDCOLUMNS
+B.
+CALCULATE
+C.
+SUMMARIZE
+D.
+DATATABLE
+Answer:
+C
+Explanation:
 SUMMARIZE	SUMMARIZE:"	Creates	a	summary	of	the	input	table	grouped	by	the	specified	columns.
 "ADDCOLUMNS:"	Returns	a	table	with	new	columns	specified	by	the	DAX	expressions."
 Based	on	this,	using SUMMARIZE	will	give	us	the	unique	combination	we	want	and	don't	need	to	use	DAX	expressions	to	create